haskell-actions/hlint-scan/README.md

 `hlint-bin`
 :   Path to the hlint binary.

-`args`
-:   Extra arguments to pass to HLint.

 `path`
-:   Path or array of paths that HLint will be told to scan.
+:   Path of file or directory that HLint will be told to scan.

-`sarif_file`
-:   The name of the SARIF file to write and upload to GitHub code scanning.

 `category`
 :   String used by GitHub code scanning for matching the analyses.